-The assessment consists solely of the lab work and there is no final examination.
+The assessment consists solely of the lab work and in-semester online activity - there is no final examination.

-Each of the three labs is equally weighted and worth approximately 33.3% and a pass mark must be obtained for each of them to pass the subject.
-A student is allowed to fail only one lab in the regular part of the course.
-In this case, the student will get a chance to undertake a supplementary lab in the last week of the semester (on Weeks 12 & 13).
+Design Tasks - Each of the three design tasks is equally weighted and worth 30% in total.
+A satisfactory (pass) mark must be obtained for each of them to pass the subject.
+A student may get one unsatisfactory (fail) design task mark only in the regular part of the course.
+In this case, the student will get a chance to undertake a supplementary lab in the final weeks of the semester (Weeks 12 & 13).

-At the completion of the final week of each design task (Weeks 3, 8, and 11), the students are required to submit an Experiment Design Log via Moodle.
-In the design log, students should provide a description of the research, design, experimentation, successful and failed attempts towards their final design for the course.
+At the completion of the final week of each design task (Weeks 3, 8, and 11), the students are required to submit an Experiment Design Log (like a journal) via Moodle.
+In the design log, which is to be completed online in Moodle periodically, students will be able to self-reflect on their work and experiences with the design task.
+Students should provide a description of the research, design, experimentation, successful and failed attempts towards their final design for the course.
 In the same log, the students should also provide a detailed reference and online resource list that they used in order to complete the design task.
-The Experiment Design Log accounts for 20% of the total mark of each design task.
+The Experiment Design Log accounts for 20% (6 out of 30 marks) of the total mark of each design task.
+More detail on the log will be provided, including a template.